For latest news and further information about this and other happenings, see our LATEST NEWS

 LIKE ALL BOLTON RAIL USERS WE WERE STAGGERED AT THE MASSIVE TIMETABLE CRASH AND NEAR COLLAPSE OF OUR SERVICES IN MAY 2018.

-Things are better, but still not back to normal.
+Things are getting better, but still not back to normal.
 Northern are still cancelling some services or missing stops.
 This is not good enough and needs to be sorted as soon as ever possible.

 For well over a decade the Government, through its control of the franchise, prevented the previous operators of the Northern services from obtaining any new trains.
 They argued that rail travel in the north was declining.
 In fact it more than doubled over the period.